eugenie9/criptor-io/README.md

 - `full_content`: Complete article content
 - `slug`: URL-friendly version of the title
 - `thumbnail`: Image URL
-- `date`: Publication timestamp
+- `date`: Publication timestamp (Unix timestamp in milliseconds)
 - `is_external`: Flag for external articles
-- `readCount`: Number of times the article has been read
+- `read_count`: Number of times the article has been read
-- `categories`: Array of article categories
+- `categories`: Comma-separated or JSON string of article categories
 - `source`: Source publication identifier

 ## Deployment